lxwulf/CW-Deploy/README.md

 <div id='introduction'/>

+## WARNING!

+> AT THE MOMENT MITOGEN PLUGIN IS DISABLED BECAUSE OF INCOMPATIBILITY I LOOK FOR THE UPDATE OF ANSIBLE 2.9 TO 2.10 WHEN I HAVE TIME

 ### **What's the idea of this project?** 💡

 Set up and configure cloud instances automatically.
 This is powered by the automation tool Ansible which is co-developed by Red Hat among many other free developers.
 CW-Deploy works only on linux and is was tested with Fedora Server (33).